Gospel of Barnabas: Authorship and origins

-The Gospel of Barnabas is probably of late-medieval or later origin, since its author is familiar with works during this period.
-Nothing is known about its author, however; many hypotheses have been made, but none is conclusive.
+The Gospel of Barnabas is probably of late-medieval or later origin, since its author is familiar with works written during this period.
+Nothing is known about its author, however; many hypotheses have been made, but none are conclusive.
 Researchers who argue for an Italian origin note its similarities to Dante Alighieri's early-14th-century Divine Comedy.
-Barnabas says that God made nine heavens (in contrast to the Quran's seven, and uses Dante's catchphrase "Dei falsi e bugiardi" ("false and lying gods") three times.
-Others also find textual similarities between passages in the gospel and late-medieval vernacular harmonies of the canonical gospels, speculated as deriving from a lost Vetus Latina version of the second-century Diatessaron.
+Barnabas says that God made nine heavens, in contrast to the Quran's seven, and uses Dante's catchphrase "Dei falsi e bugiardi" ("false and lying gods") three times.
+Others also find textual similarities between passages in the gospel and late-medieval vernacular harmonies of the canonical gospels.

 The gospel has been hypothesized as having Spanish origins or connections.
 Spanish academic Mikel de Epalza suggested that the Italian manuscript was created by a Spaniard, with elements of Tuscan and Venetian dialects.
 Epalza said that the author may have been a Spanish student at the University of Bologna (where the dialects were spoken), since Spaniards commonly studied there during the Middle Ages.
 Analysis indicates linguistic errors in the manuscript, demonstrating the author's unfamiliarity with Italian.
 Author David Fox wrote about Arabic gospel forgeries written in 1588 by two Moriscos in Granada, theorizing that the Gospel of Barnabas may have been another Morisco forgery.

 This theory also leads other researchers to advocate a Spanish priority; they believe that the preface in the Spanish manuscript was a fabrication, a "mere literary device".
 According to Luis Bernabé Pons, the Lead Books of Sacromonte (found in Granada in 1595) were meant to begin the Gospel of Barnabas.
 The books, written on round lead leaves, deal with the arrival of James the Great and his disciples in Spain.
-The books say that James was tasked to hide them in Spain, where a priest (helped by Arabs) would discover them.
+The books say that James was tasked to hide them in Spain, where a priest (helped by Arabians) would discover them.
 The "great conqueror king of the Arab kings" – probably referring to the Ottoman Empire – later summoned a council in Cyprus, the traditional site of Barnabas' martyrdom.
-Pons said that Barnabus' name was used because the Lead Books were "suspected and scrutinized" for Islamic content, including the Shahada.
+Pons said that Barnabas' name was used because the Lead Books were "suspected and scrutinized" for Islamic/Jewish content, including the Shahada.
 The plan failed when the Moriscos were expelled between 1609 and 1614.